zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade-how-to.md

        cp ./dcld /var/lib/ubuntu/.dcl/cosmovisor/v0.7.0/bin
        ```

-7. The upgrade is performed on all the nodes in the pool when the ledger reaches
+7. **Upgrade Is Performed**: The upgrade is performed on all the nodes in the
-   the height specified in the upgrade plan.
+   pool when the ledger reaches the height specified in the upgrade plan.